Skip to main content

 Predicted Crashes Per Mile represents the yearly predicted number of crashes per mile, as determined by the state-specific SPF for the segment type.

-PSI Potential
+PSI

 [Also listed as Potential for Safety Improvement]

-Potential for Safety Improvement (PSI) Potential is calculated by subtracting the Expected Crash Rate from the Predicted Crash Rate.
+Potential for Safety Improvement (PSI) is calculated by subtracting the Expected Crash Rate from the Predicted Crash Rate.
 This calculation utilizes both Empirical Bayes to account for the regression to the mean, as well as the state-provided SPF.

-PSI Potential Per Mile
+PSI Per Mile

-Potential for Safety Improvement (PSI) Potential Per Mile is calculated by dividing the PSI by the segment length.
+Potential for Safety Improvement (PSI) Per Mile is calculated by dividing the PSI by the segment length.
 This calculation utilizes both Empirical Bayes to account for the regression to the mean, as well as the state-provided SPF.

-PSI Potential Rate
+PSI Rate

-PSI Potential Rate is calculated by multiplying the PSI Potential Per Mile by the Rate Multiplier.
+PSI Rate is calculated by multiplying the PSI Per Mile by the Rate Multiplier.
 This calculation utilizes both Empirical Bayes to account for the regression to the mean, as well as the state-provided SPF.

 Rate Multiplier